Earth is a wonderful place. These are some of the most beautiful places in the world that you won’t believe actually

 Kyoto is one of the most stunning cities in Japan!
 Located in the Kansai region on the island of Honshu, it used to be Japan’s capital city and the emperor’s residence from 794 until 1868!

 But Tokyo is also the home of amazing palaces and gardens.
-In fact, Kyoto counts 17 UNESCO World Cultural Heritage Sites!
+In fact, Kyoto counts 17 UNESCO World Heritage Sites!
 Here are a few things that you can do and see in Kyoto.

 Wandering in the streets of the district of Gion will allow you to enjoy the beauty of the traditional wooden houses.
 But you also might spot a few geishas, those highly skilled famous Japanese entertainers!

 Higashiyama is another beautiful typical Japanese district of Kyoto to walk in.

-Another original place that worth the visit is the bamboo forest.
+Another original place that is worth the visit is the bamboo forest.
 In Arashiyama Bamboo Grove you will be able to walk in the middle of soaring bamboo stalks.
 Some of them are up to 30 meters high!

 Kiyomizudera temple is a great place to discover.
 Founded in 780, this temple is famous for its wooden stage which offers a breathtaking panoramic view of Kyoto!